 Task Scheduler allows you to run a task on demand, regardless of when it was set to run.
 Navigate through the folders of the Task Scheduler Library to find the task that you want to run.

 Select the task and, in the panel on the right, under Selected Item, click or tap Run.

-To run the task on demand, select it and click Properties.
-Then, go to the Settings tab and check the "Allow task to be run on demand" check box.
+To run the task on demand, select it and click/tap Properties.
+Then, go to the Settings tab and check the "Allow task to be run on demand" checkbox.

-If your task has the option "If the running task does not stop when requested, force it to stop" enabled, the task will be forced to end if it doesn't stop when you try to end it.
-You can adjust this setting by editing the tasks' Properties: go to the Settings tab and check the box that says: "If the running task does not stop when requested, force it to stop".
+If your task has the option "If the running task does not stop when requested, force it to stop" enabled, the task is forced to end if it did not stop when you tried to end it.
+You can adjust this setting by editing the tasks' Properties: go to the Settings tab and check the box that says: "If the running task does not stop when requested, force it to stop."

 If a task is disabled, you can enable it.
-Once enabled, the task will run on schedule and it can be run on demand.
-Select the task you want to enable and click or tap the Enable button in the Selected item panel.
+Once enabled, the task is run on schedule, and you can also run it on demand.
+Select the task that you want to enable and click or tap the Enable button in the Selected item panel.

 Type the name for your exported task and select the location where you would like it stored.
 Then, click or tap Save.